AlexConnat/MPC-Aggreg/README.md

-The script `runAll.sh` was used to generate the CSV files used in the benchmarking of this PoC.
+The script `runAll.sh` was used to generate the CSV files used in the benchmarking of this PoC. <br>
 What it does, is running the code `main.py` with both datasets "mnist" and "svhn" and different number of clients ranging from 2 (3-party MPC) to 250 (251-party MPC).